 Before selecting a single piece of furniture, clarify how you actually use your living room.
 Different functions require different design approaches.

-Primary Living Room Functions:
+Primary Living Room Functions

-Family gathering and conversation requires comfortable seating arranged for interaction, adequate space for movement, durable materials that withstand daily use, and lighting that facilitates connection.
+Requires comfortable seating arranged for interaction, adequate space for movement, durable materials that withstand daily use, and lighting that facilitates connection.

-Entertainment and TV watching needs seating oriented toward the screen, appropriate viewing distances, lighting control to reduce glare, and sound considerations.
+Needs seating oriented toward the screen, appropriate viewing distances, lighting control to reduce glare, and sound considerations.

-Formal hosting demands elegant furniture and accessories, flexible seating arrangements, impressive focal points, and space for circulation and mingling.
+Demands elegant furniture and accessories, flexible seating arrangements, impressive focal points, and space for circulation and mingling.

-Work from home functionality requires a designated work zone, appropriate lighting and outlets, storage for work materials, and visual separation from relaxation areas when possible.
+Requires a designated work zone, appropriate lighting and outlets, storage for work materials, and visual separation from relaxation areas when possible.

-The Multi-Function Challenge:
+The Multi-Function Challenge

 Living Room Layout Fundamentals